 At the start of the year, Savills forecasted overall price rises of 3.5% in 2022, and 3% in 2023.

 The property portal Zoopla has similar projections, forecasting a 3% rise this year.
 Halifax envisaged a slower property market, with prices changing by 0%-2%.

 Mortgage rates fell consistently in 2021, as lenders battled to offer the cheapest deals to buyers with big deposits - but that's now changing.

 If you're thinking of getting onto the property ladder this year, there's good and bad news.

-The bad news is that it's unlikely that house prices will become more affordable.
-Experts expect slower growth, but none are forecasting that prices will actually fall over the medium or long term.
+The bad news is that it's unlikely that house prices will become significantly more affordable.
+Experts expect slower growth, but none are forecasting that overall prices will actually fall over the medium or long term.

 This story is regularly updated with the latest house price index figures and expert views.
 The last update was on 30 June.